Seamus McGarvey: Virtual Masterclass

 I’m someone who likes to storyboard and plan so I know the shots I’m going to get.
 What tips do you have to keep the shots as organic as possible when you are shooting? – Luke, (graduate)

 That’s a good question.
-I love to be alive to the situation that you walk into that day and to be open to accident.
+I love to be alive to the situation that you walk into that day and to be open to accidents.
 It’s a great privilege we have as artists, to be in a position where you’re in a set with a camera and you go, “Actually look at that.
 That’s much better than we imagined”.
 To have the confidence to do that, to believe in yourself enough to say, “I know I was thinking about doing it this way, but what about this?”.
 It’s actually one of the most exciting things I feel on a film set, those changes of plan, where you just go, “Nah let’s do it this way.”
 You really feel vivid, like a filmmaker in charge, doing something that an audience is going to react to forever hopefully.
 It’s great knowing that you’re actually leaving your mark by making a decision on the fly.

 Everyone at Screen and Film School would like to thank Seamus for taking the time to speak with so many of our students – and we can’t wait to see him in Brighton as soon as we can!